 Registration is required to use the materials in the Division.
 Each researcher must fill out the registration form and show traceable identification.
 An admission card will be issued for long-term research use (renewable every six months).

-The Curator will determine what may be reproduced and by what method, and what may not.
+The Curator will determine what may or may not be reproduced and by what method (photocopies, scans or self-mediated photography).
+Please note that only 30% of a collection can be reproduced.
 Reproductions are not permitted if prohibited by the terms of the gift, if making such reproductions would cause damage to the item, or if special problems are involved.
 Photocopying will be done by a member of the staff.
-Researchers are not permitted to use their own photographic equipment unless special permission is obtained.

 The Schomburg Center for Research in Black Culture/The New York Public Library does not hold the copyright to all of the original materials in its collections.
 It is the researcher’s responsibility to obtain permission to publish from appropriate copyright owners.
 In many instances, the Division can provide contact information for copyright holders or donors.
 Two excellent resources for locating copyright holders for authors and artists is the WATCH File (Writers, Artists, and Their Copyright Holders), maintained by the Harry Ransom Center, and the copyright Office's website (copyright.gov).
 These resources also include useful information on copyright and finding copyright holders.
 As a courtesy the Division asks that researchers making substantial use of its collections notify the Division of their publication plans, even when not quoting directly or when quoting from material for which the Library does not hold copyright.